 Example when auto-mapping rules are customized to apply only the account, tax rate, or tracking:

-Another example below will automap the Shopify Sales and Tax rate for all Shopify sales regardless of the country, marketplace, or product group.
-The tracking category is left blank in the auto-mapping rules and will be blank for all new transactions, giving you the flexibility to add tracking information as needed.
+Automapping the Shopify Sales and Tax rate for all Shopify sales, regardless of the country, marketplace, or product group.
+By leaving the tracking category blank in the automapping rules, it will remain empty for all new transactions, giving you the flexibility to add tracking information as needed.

-In this view you can override the initial rules and apply your preferred income account for specific transactions as needed.
+In this detailed view, you have the flexibility to modify the initial rules and apply your preferred income account for specific transactions as needed.
 This empowers you to fine-tune the categorization and ensure that transactions are correctly assigned to the desired accounts.

 Do you need help with your A2X set up?

 Are you struggling with setting up your Accounts and Taxes page and you would like some help from an accountant or bookkeeper?
 We have a directory full of expert accounting/bookkeeping partners around the world who are ready to assist with your e-commerce accounting and A2X.

 If you have further questions or need assistance, feel free to reach out to us at firstname.lastname@example.org.
 We would be glad to help you.